ericmcdaniel/MSS-Code-Guidelines/README.md

     ```

 ## HTML
+- #### Semantic Tags:
-- Use semantic tags in the way they were intended!
+Use semantic tags in the way they were intended!
 Here is a brief glossary of terms:

     ```html
     <section>

     - A meaningful division of content - every major group of content in between a header and footer
     ```

     ```html